 County commissioners may enter into a written contract with a CDJFS director specifying the terms and conditions of the director's employment.
 The contract's period cannot exceed three years.
 In addition to any review specified in the contract, the contract is subject to review and renegotiation for 30 days, from the 60th to the 90th days after the beginning of the term of any newly elected commissioner.
 Such a contract must in no way abridge the right of the board to terminate the director's employment as an unclassified employee at will, but may specify terms and conditions of any such termination.
 Examples of CDJFS director job descriptions and pay information are available upon request.
-Before the director begins employment, the director's official duties, in an amount the commissioners specify.
+Before the director begins employment, the director must give a bond, conditioned for the faithful performance of the director's official duties, in an amount the commissioners specify.